<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1228022201129589&amp;ev=PageView&amp;noscript=1">

 Kaizen

-A Japanese philosophy which sees improvement in productivity and customer experience as a gradual and methodical process.
+A Japanese philosophy that sees improvement in productivity and customer experience as a gradual and methodical process.

 Kaizen Event